 Golden Copper Hair with Warm Tones

 If you are fond of early fall mornings, you will love this golden copper hair color as it is the ultimate blend of red, orange and golden hues.
 It has so much warmth and dimension and looks breathtaking on long cascading curls.
 Create loose curls with a large curling wand to add fullness to this sassy shade of copper hair.

 Deep and Rustic Ginger Copper

 If you prefer a copper brown hair color, this deep ginger is sensational.
 It is on the cooler side with its rusty ginger and brown hues that are rich in depth and color.
 Style your hair in long beachy waves to add even more texture and bounce to this deep shade of ginger.

 Another look for bright copper hair is the sunset copper that is reminiscent of a sunset on a cool Fall evening.
 The rich blend of bright orange copper and deep red tones is simply enchanting.
 It looks splendid on a shoulder-length shaggy bob.
 Style your hair with loose waves in a slightly tousled look to create a sexy and carefree style that looks like you’ve spent your days on a windy beach.

 Pumpkin Spice Copper

 Who doesn’t love pumpkin spice?
 It is the essence of all things Fall!
 And this pumpkin spice copper is sassy.
-If you are looking for a color that will help you gracefully transition from summer blonde to a darker shade for the upcoming fall and winter months, go for it.
+If you are looking for a winter hair color that will help you gracefully transition from summer blonde to a darker shade for the upcoming fall and winter months, go for it.

 Ask for auburn undertones and light copper hair highlights.
 We think it looks just fab on a long lob with side bangs.
 This choppy hairstyle is easy to do and looks cute when styled in a messy, bed-head look!